 The Now Showing event-in-a-box toolkits offered by the Stanley Foundation are designed to encourage discussion about the most urgent global issues today.
 They contain everything needed for an easy-to-plan, successful event.
-Each toolkit includes:
+Toolkit materials includes:

-Event planner and moderator guides chock-full of helpful tips.
+- Event planner and moderator guide chock-full of helpful tips.

-The following toolkits are available FREE to interested groups and individuals:
+The following toolkits are available ONLINE ONLY to interested groups and individuals:

 This toolkit considers how early preventive strategies by governments and the international community should build much-needed capacities within countries, and make it harder for leaders to resort to violence.
 It aims to encourage discussion of how future efforts might better protect populations under threat, giving new resolve to the promise of never again.